 Despite this reform in northeastern urban areas, ungraded schools remained the rule and were the primary source of formal education in rural United States throughout the first and second halves of the nineteenth century.
-Wherever families were sparsely settled, there one could find some form of the one- or two-room school.
-Even before settlers established churches, country schoolhouses appeared across the frontier. from whatever was most readily available locally, such as sod or logs, and taught by local young men and women, these schools produced a home-grown crop of students.
+Wherever families were sparsely settled, there one could find some form of the one- or two-room Even before settlers established churches, country schoolhouses appeared across the frontier.
+Constructed from whatever was most readily available locally, such as sod or logs, and taught by local young men and women, these schools produced a home-grown crop of students.
 Teachers were not difficult to come by; all one needed to teach was to be able to read, write, and cipher better than one's students.
-Also useful was a firm hand because frontier schools were notorious for challenging the disciplinary skills of young teachers.
+Also useful was a firm hand because frontier schools were notorious for challenging disciplinary skills of young teachers.
 Some schools met for just one month a year, while others met for as many as four months.
-Students could hope to reap the three R's--reading, 'riting, and 'rithmetic--when they were not needed at home to reap the crops.
-One the frontier, neighborhood families controlled schools because the schools frequently preceded organization of municipal and county governments.
-If parents wanted their children to learn, they had to arrange for their education.
-The school board, usually with three directors, hired the teacher, and he or she frequently boarded around with local families as part of the salary.